Brendan Rodgers Preview, Player Props: Rockies vs. White Sox

-On Friday, Brendan Rodgers (coming off going 2-for-4 with two doubles and three RBI) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 8:40 PM ET.
+On Saturday, Brendan Rodgers (.256 batting average in his past 10 games, with four doubles, a triple, two walks and eight RBI) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
+First pitch is at 8:10 PM ET.

-In his most recent game, he collected two extra-base hits (2-for-4 with two doubles and three RBI) against the Diamondbacks.
+He collected two extra-base hits in his last appearance (2-for-5 with a double, a triple and two RBI) against the White Sox.

 Brendan Rodgers Game Info & Props vs. the White Sox